Xzeloks/ELI-5/memory-bank/progress.md

 # Progress

+## [Current Date] - Onboarding Update, Release Prep (1.0.0+3), and Paywall Implementation

+This period focused on refining the user's first experience with an updated onboarding message, preparing a new version for closed testing, and subsequently implementing a custom paywall screen that appears after the onboarding flow.

+*   **Onboarding Text Enhancement (`lib/widgets/onboarding/app_breakdown_screen.dart`):**
+    *   The introductory text on the first page of `AppBreakdownScreen` was updated to better explain the app's capabilities.
+    *   First update: "ELI5 makes complex topics easy.
+Ask questions, share links, or use images to get simple explanations."
+    *   Second update (final): "ELI5 makes complex topics easy.
+Ask questions, share links (including YouTube videos!), or use images to get simple explanations."

+*   **Release Preparation for v1.0.0+3:**
+    *   **Version Bump:** The `version` in `pubspec.yaml` was updated from `1.0.0+2` to `1.0.0+3`.
+    *   **App Bundle Generation:** The command `flutter build appbundle --release` was successfully executed to create the Android App Bundle for the new version.
+    *   **Release Notes:** Drafted initial release notes for Google Play Console submission, highlighting the new onboarding experience and its features.

+*   **Custom Paywall Implementation & Integration:**
+    *   **Strategic Decision:** Decided to build a custom UI for the paywall (`PaywallScreen.dart`) for greater design control, while still leveraging RevenueCat for managing purchases and subscriptions.
+    *   **Placement:** The paywall is strategically placed to appear immediately after the user completes the multi-page onboarding flow (`AppBreakdownScreen`) and before they access the main application shell (`AppShell`).
+    *   **`AuthGate.dart` Modifications:**
+        *   Introduced `_shouldShowPaywall` (boolean state) and `hasSeenPaywallKey` (String for SharedPreferences key) to manage paywall visibility.
+        *   Logic added: After `AppBreakdownScreen.onFinished` is called (signifying onboarding completion and `hasSeenOnboardingKey` being set), `AuthGate` now checks if `hasSeenPaywallKey` is false.
+If so, it sets `_shouldShowPaywall` to true.
+        *   The `build` method in `AuthGate` now conditionally renders `PaywallScreen` if `_shouldShowPaywall` is true.
+        *   `PaywallScreen` receives an `onContinueToApp` callback.
+This callback, when triggered from `PaywallScreen` (after successful purchase or choosing to proceed if allowed), updates `SharedPreferences` (sets `hasSeenPaywallKey` to true) and sets `_shouldShowPaywall` to false, allowing `AuthGate` to navigate to `AppShell`.
+        *   Added `static const String routeName = '/app-shell';` to `lib/screens/app_shell.dart` for explicit navigation.
+    *   **`PaywallScreen.dart` Development:**
+        *   **Initial Setup:** Created the `PaywallScreen` stateful widget.
+        *   **RevenueCat SDK:** Ensured RevenueCat SDK was initialized in `main.dart` (uncommented existing setup).
+        *   **Fetching Offerings:**
+            *   Created `offeringsProvider` (a `FutureProvider<Offerings>`) in `lib/providers/revenuecat_providers.dart` to fetch available packages from RevenueCat.
+            *   Handled potential `PlatformException` during the fetch operation.
+        *   **Displaying Packages:** The UI displays package details (title, description, price) obtained from the `offeringsProvider`.
+        *   **Loading/Error States:** Basic UI implemented to show loading indicators while fetching offerings and error messages if fetching fails.
+        *   **Purchase Logic (`_purchasePackage`):**
+            *   Implemented a method to initiate a purchase using `Purchases.purchasePackage()`.
+            *   After a successful purchase, it checks `customerInfo.entitlements.active.containsKey('Access')`.
+            *   If the "Access" entitlement is active, the `onContinueToApp` callback is triggered.
+        *   **RevenueCat Dashboard Configuration:**
+            *   Addressed an initial "Error fetching offerings - PurchasesError(code=ConfigurationError...)" by guiding the user to correctly configure products, entitlements (settled on a single "Access" entitlement), and offerings (with associated packages - Monthly, Yearly, 6 Months) in their RevenueCat dashboard.
+Subsequent logs confirmed offerings were fetched successfully.
+        *   **Restore Purchases:**
+            *   Added a `_restorePurchases` method to allow users to restore previous purchases.
+            *   Included a "Restore Purchases" button/link.
+            *   Managed loading states (`_isRestoring`, `_isPurchasing`) to disable buttons during these operations.
+        *   **Mandatory Paywall:** The "Maybe Later" button (option to bypass the paywall) was removed, making a subscription necessary to proceed to the app for users without the "Access" entitlement.
+        *   **UI Styling (Minor):** The "Restore Purchases" link was styled as plain text in the footer, with the underline later removed by request.
+        *   **Deferred UI Redesign:** A more elaborate UI redesign for `PaywallScreen` (based on a user-provided example including an app icon, feature list, radio-style package selection) was started but put on hold at the user's request to prioritize memory bank updates.
+    *   **Confirmation:** The custom paywall implementation is now confirmed to be working as intended, with successful purchase and entitlement verification.

 ## [Current Date] - Password Reset Flow Correction

 *   **Issue Identified:** Users were not redirected to the login screen after successfully resetting their password via a deep link.
 Instead, because the Supabase session remained active after `updateUser`, `AuthGate` treated them as logged in and navigated them to the main app flow (onboarding/paywall/app shell).